godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 .. note::
   You can bind the same action to multiple inputs for the same controller on the same profile.
   In this case the XR runtime will attempt to combine the inputs.

-  For ``Bool`` this will perform an ``OR`` operation between the buttons.
+  * For ``Bool``, this will perform an ``OR`` operation between the buttons.
-  For ``Float`` this will take the highest value of the bound inputs.
+  * For ``Float``, this will take the highest value of the bound inputs.
-  For ``Pose`` this is not defined but will likely result in the first input being bound being used.
+  * The behavior for ``Pose`` inputs is undefined, but the first bound input is likely to be used.

-  You shouldn't bind multiple actions of the same action set to the same input of a controller.
+  You shouldn't bind multiple actions of the same action set to the same controller input.
   If you do this, or if actions are bound from multiple action sets but they have overlapping priorities, the behavior is undefined.
   The XR runtime may simply not accept your action map, or it may take this on a first come first serve basis.